Visiting Greenville? Don’t miss these amazing spots to eat.

 A few of our friends recommended this Belgian joint, so we were really excited to see their booth at Fall for Greenville.

-We ordered a bowl of Mussels Mariniere, a local favorite, and I honestly could have used up all of my food tickets just for these mussels.
+We ordered a bowl of Mussels Mariniera, a local favorite, and I honestly could have used up all of my food tickets just for these mussels.
 The white wine sauce was piping hot, briny and brothy, with the right amount of garlicky kick.

-Pro Tip: Grab a Belgian brew to pair with your meal.
+Local Tip: Grab a Belgian brew to pair with your meal.
 We’ve heard good things.

 Thomas Creek Brewery pumps out some of the best beers I’ve ever tasted.
 They’re the first craft beer brewery in South Carolina and have been around for over two decades.